Aaron23145/RocketRestApi/README.md

 mvnw.cmd sprint-boot:run
 ```

+Then the app will start in http://localhost:8080.
+Take a look at the endpoints section to find out which paths you can make requests.

 ## Running Tests

 To run the tests you'll need JDK 8 installed.
 You may also need to define the JAVA_HOME environment variable pointing to your JDK installation.